 Other recipes call for adding butter, sugar or salt but it’s really not needed.
 Simple is best.
 You can opt for sweet fillings as mentioned above or savory like eggs/ham/bacon with cheese, or cottage cheese with chopped fruit like strawberries.

 Either way, it’s an easy and tasty choice for breakfast, lunch, dinner or snack.

 Add 1 cup flour, 1 1/4 cup milk and 2 eggs to a medium bowl and lightly beat it with a handheld mixer until combined.
 I often use whole wheat pastry flour.
 The batter should have a thin consistency (a few lumps are fine).

 The first one always looks the strangest.
-But sure enough once it cooks enough, you will see, by peaking under it with a spatula, that it starts to get crispy.
+But sure enough, once it cooks through, you will see, by peaking under it with a spatula, that it starts to get crispy.
 Flip it once it looks light brown underneath.

 Once the other side is cooked, place on a plate and do the next one.
 This recipe makes about 8-10 palachinke.

 - 1 cup flour (whole grain pastry flour optional)

 - 1¼ cup milk